connorskees/fbla-coding-programming/README.md

 ## Process

 When developing libraries, I like to design the API first.
 To this end, I started by opening Adobe XD and designing the frontend of the program.
+After I had created something I was happy with, I started building the front end of the project using Reactjs for the logic and a mix of CSS in JS and SCSS to create styles.